 Alison Ridley, Professor, Spanish

 Alison Ridley grew up in England, Norway, France, and Venezuela, but she completed her university studies in the United States.
 She received her B.A., M.A., and Ph.D. in Spanish from Michigan State University where she specialized in the literature of the Golden Age.
 Her current research interests include 20th-century Spanish drama, Hispanic cultural studies, and translation studies.
 Since arriving at Hollins in 1991, she has taught language, culture, and literature courses, as well as business Spanish and a Short Term service-learning course on Appalachia.
 She has led two Short Term trips to Mexico and Costa Rica and is passionate about introducing students to different cultures, languages, and ways of life.
-When not at work, she enjoys reading, gardening, hiking, working out, eating chocolate, and spending time with her husband, Mark, and her Miniature Schnauzer, Dieter.
+When not at work, she enjoys reading, gardening, hiking, working out, eating chocolate, and spending time with her husband, Mark, and her Miniature Schnauzers, Dieter and Poppy.

 Annette Sampon-Nicolas, professor of French; Ph.D., University of Wisconsin-Madison.
 She teaches courses on Francophone cultures, French children’s literature, nature, global food studies, and French gastronomy.
 Born in the French-speaking region of Belgium, she lived in France, Portugal, Québec, Wisconsin, and California before moving to Virginia.
 Her fascination with food and cooking stems from an early age when she would join her mother in the kitchen and help prepare gourmet meals for family and friends.
 With her father, a master gardener, she learned to cultivate French leeks, Belgian endives, grapes, and a multitude of vegetables.
 Cooking soon became her avocation.
 Her cooking experiences expanded when she worked at Château de Beusdael in Belgium as chef for a summer camp.
 Like Chef Louis, singing and dancing, she happily cooked “les poissons, les poissons”; in this case, small fish caught in the château’s moat by cub scouts!
 In France, she frequently cooked for friends’ dinner parties, and she helped put herself through graduate school working as the chef of La Maison française at the University of Wisconsin- Madison.
 She loves making homemade French fries, though admittedly, they are of Belgian origin, just like the best chocolate!
 Recently, she has been getting interested in molecular gastronomy and new culinary techniques but is devoted to the pure essence of ingredients.
 She can whip any vegetables up into a delightful soup and when stressed, bakes bread.
 Like French chefs, she cooks au pif , by instinct regarding proportions.
 She holds a special place in her heart for fresh baguette slathered in exquisite butter and anything with dark Belgian chocolate.
-In Virginia, she loves preparing gourmet meals with her family and watching Anthony Bourdain’s Parts Unknown, No Reservations and The Taste.
+In Virginia, she loves preparing gourmet meals with her family and watching Chef’s Table and Anthony Bourdain’s Parts Unknown.